By Cameron Lee

 - 2 stages: A tailgate stage plays 7,000 to 15,000 and the main stage accommodates 30,000 and can also be transformed into an 18,000 seated venue

 - 1,000 guests can be entertained in the VIP sections

 - There will be two private luxury cabins with room for 20-25 guests per cabin that will have gourmet food, beverages, private restrooms, and rooftop decks for viewing

 - 8 plus food trucks will be featured in “Food Truck Village”

 - 1 football field sized Beer and Wine Pavilion with 20 food vendors in booths designed to have a “Market Place” feel

 - 15,000 “oversized” parking spaces and 500 VIP parking spaces will be available

 - 30 acre camp ground with two scenic ponds for 2,000 cars and tents

-Be sure to follow Yonder Field for updates and watch this promo video:
+Be sure to follow Yonder Field for updates and watch the promo video: